syncfusion-content/ej2-angular-docs/ej2-angular/grid/editing/edit-types.md

 ### Render RichTextEditor component in edit form

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid allows rendering the [RichTextEditor](../../rich-text-editor/getting-started) component within the edit form.
+The Angular Data Grid allows rendering the [RichTextEditor](../../rich-text-editor/getting-started) component within the edit form.
 This enables formatting and styling text content using bold, italic, underline, bullet lists, numbered lists, and other formatting options.

 Define an [editTemplate](https://ej2.syncfusion.com/angular/documentation/api/grid/column#edittemplate) for the column using `ng-template`.
 The `editTemplate` property specifies the cell edit template used as an editor for a particular column and can accept either a template string or an HTML element ID.